Trans (album): Recording

-Release and legacy
+Release

 After a year of work, Trans was mixed in a hurry because Young was eager to go out on tour (documented in the home video Neil Young in Berlin), and a last-minute change in the running order is evident in the inclusion of a song called "If You Got Love" in the track listing and lyric sheet, even though it is not on the album.
+Young explains why the song was dropped from the album in an October 1983 Rockline interview: "It was too wimpy!
+Yeah, I didn't like it.
+One of those occasions where I changed my mind at the last minute.
+The record company loves me for that kind of thing."
 The last-minute mixing was commented on by Young in 1995: "I don't underrate Trans.
 I really like it, and think if anything is wrong, then it's down to the mixing.
 We had a lot of technical problems on that record, but the content of the record is great."

 The album was slated for a December 1982 release, but Geffen pushed the release into early January, firstly to January 3 and then, according to Young, a final date of January 10.
 According to Jim Sullivan of The Boston Globe, the electronic rock album was considered Young's "most radical move".
 In an interview with Musician, Young said: "I feel electronic music has replaced the acoustic music that I used to do with my guitar.
-I can go a lot farther than I've gone… this is just the beginning… I love machines."
+I can go a lot farther than I've gone ... this is just the beginning ...
+I love machines."
 Portions of several tracks appeared in Young's 1982 feature-length comedy film Human Highway.
 Trans, along with Young's next Geffen release Everybody's Rockin', formed the basis of a 1983 lawsuit filed against Young by Geffen on the grounds that he had produced deliberately uncommercial and unrepresentative work.
 Young responded with a countersuit.
-Both suits were dropped within a matter of months, and David Geffen wound up personally apologizing to Young.
+Both suits were dropped within a matter of months, and Geffen wound up personally apologizing to Young.

-Critical reception
+Young had written music videos to accompany the songs on the album, but Geffen rejected the idea, and the videos were never produced.
+Young would later revisit the idea of producing videos for the album forty years later, with help from collaborator Micah Nelson.
+"I had created scripts for every song on the album that I wanted to do, especially the computerized voice songs on the album.
+Now I had a whole story that I wanted to tell.
+And I had the concepts and everything.
+And when I tried to sell the concept to the record company, they basically said no, you can't do that; and, that's not what we're doing for videos.
+And I said well, wait a minute.
+This is not about what you're doing for videos, it's about what I want to do with my music.
+And that was the beginning of the end with that record company."